polca/unfold/README.md

     u.unfold()
 ```

+The file path given to the `Unfold` class can be either
+absolute or relative to the current directory, or even a URL.

 #### unfold a superstructure database (to be used with Activity Browser)

 ``unfold`` can "unfold" a data package into a superstructure database
-that can be used with the Activity Browser.
+that can be used with the [Activity Browser](https://github.com/LCA-ActivityBrowser/activity-browser).

 ```python